Zuehlke/scenarioo-js-ctd-session/slides/05-introduction/10-agenda.md

 # Agenda

-- Application Documentation and UI Testing
+- E2E/UI-Testing and Documentation of Applications
 - Structuring and Designing UI Tests
+- Using Protractor and ScenariooJS
-- Swisscom Enterprise Cloud Example
+- Real Examples from Swisscom Enterprise Cloud
-- Scenarioo Outlook
+- News from the Scenarioo RUA

 <div class="horizontal-3">
 ![](images/dola_sw.jpg)